-7) Spend a Spring Break with the campus unit of Global Medical Brigades on an immersion experience in Honduras (or Panama if the Honduran government is deemed too unstable).
+7) Spend a Spring Break with the campus unit of Global Medical Brigades on an immersion experience in a carefully selected third world country.

 8) Child Family Health International (CFHI) has many summer programs available in which medical assistance to children in provided worldwide, but particularly in Latin America.

 9) International Service Learning (ISL) has many interesting volunteer opportunities.
 SCU has an ISL Chapter here on campus.

 10) Consult the Career Center's Health Care Internship Postings to find an internship that is a good fit for you.

 11) If you are interested in sports medicine and/or physical therapy, consult Santa Clara Sports Medicine.